|

 to represent patients with PID.
 The PiA currently has about 2,200

-alternative organisation as soon as possible.
-It is ironic that we find
+an alternative organisation as soon as possible.
+It is ironic that

-ourselves in this situation at a time when the NHS will inevitably be
+we find ourselves in this situation at a time when the NHS will

-cutting costs and rationalising services.
-We are already seeing some
+inevitably be cutting costs and rationalising services.
+We are already

-closures of PID clinics for adults and national representation by a
+seeing some closures of PID clinics for adults and national representation

-patient group will probably be needed to prevent unplanned and
+by a patient group will probably be needed to prevent unplanned

 Some

-a new organisation, and I hope this will be active by summer 2012 so
+launch a new organisation, and I hope this will be active by summer

-that it can influence the newly appointed Commissioners who will decide
+2012 so that it can influence the newly appointed Commissioners

-on the future of services for rare conditions like Primary
+who will decide on the future of services for rare conditions like

 We

-other contact details in a secure environment for a period of six
+and other contact details in a secure environment for a period of

-months in the hope and expectation that we will contact you again
+six months in the hope and expectation that we will contact you

 organisation.